crazyrabbitLTC/supa-saas/README.md

 ### Environment Variable Issues

-If you encounter errors related to missing environment variables (e.g., "supabaseKey is required"), make sure to:
+If you encounter errors related to missing environment variables (e.g., "supabaseKey is required"):

-1. Use the provided run scripts that properly load environment variables
+1. **Use the provided run scripts**: Always use `./scripts/run-api.sh`, `./scripts/run-web.sh`, or `./scripts/run-services.sh` to start services
-2. Check that your .env file contains all required variables
+2. **Check your environment files**: Ensure `.env.local` contains all required variables
-3. Run commands from the project root directory
+3. **Verify Supabase is running**: Run `supabase status` to check if Supabase is running and get the correct keys
+4. **Test your environment**: Run `node scripts/check-env.js` to diagnose environment issues

 ### Path Resolution Issues

 Always run pnpm workspace commands from the project root directory.
 Commands like `pnpm dev --filter=web` will fail if run from nested directories.

+### Supabase Connection Issues

+If you have issues connecting to Supabase:

+1. Make sure Supabase is running: `supabase status`
+2. Verify your keys match what's shown in the status output
+3. Try restarting Supabase: `supabase stop` followed by `supabase start`
+4. Test the connection: `node scripts/test-env.js`

 ## Documentation